 As an “author” you are very interested in the publishing world.
-Transforming your manuscript into a published book is a marvelous and often mystifying process.
+Transforming your well-written manuscript into a published book is a marvelous and often mystifying process.
 Seeing your name on the cover of your own book, and opening its pages and seeing the words you wrote in print is an unparalleled experience.

 Knowing how to get your manuscript noticed, and seriously considered by a publisher is key to your success as a writer.
 The first thing you must understand is that the publishing industry is inundated with manuscripts that will never see the light of day—should never see the light of day.
-So you need to follow a strict code of best practices to get your book serious consideration by literary agents and publishers.
+So you need to follow a strict code of best practices to get your polished manuscript serious consideration by literary agents and publishers.

 Many of my clients prefer to have their books printed and bound by their own publisher, for various reasons.
 A few possibilities are: